bullhorn/dataloader/README.md

 Bullhorn DataLoader is a downloadable tool for quickly importing and updating data from a CSV file to Bullhorn.

+## Quick Start Guide

+ 1. Install Java if you don't have it already (you won't need the development kit) - [Windows](http://javadl.oracle.com/webapps/download/AutoDL?BundleId=210182) | [Mac](http://javadl.oracle.com/webapps/download/AutoDL?BundleId=207766)

+    1. Verify that you have the latest version of java on the command line by typing: `java -version`, which should show: `java version "1.8"`

+ 2. Download the dataloader.zip File from the Downloads section of the [Latest Release](https://github.com/bullhorn/dataloader/releases/latest)

+ 3. Extract Contents of DataLoader Zip File (Will extract into a `dataloader` folder)

+ 4. Edit the file `dataloader/dataloader.properties` to enter your account information.

+ 5. Place your source CSV files in the `dataloader/data` folder.
+Rename them to be the name of the entity being loaded, for example: `Candidate.csv`, `Placement.csv`, etc.

+ 6. Open a command prompt in the `dataloader` folder.

+ 7. Run DataLoader on the command line, for example: `> dataloader data/Candidate.csv`

+ 8. Check for status on the command line, check for error records in the file: `dataloader/results/<EntityName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<EntityName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory.

 ## Releases

 * **[Latest Release](https://github.com/bullhorn/dataloader/releases/latest)**